ahaborte918/vpn/README.md

 </p>
 <p>

-STEP 4 – Connecting to Proton VPN (Free Version)
+STEP 4 – Connecting to the VPN (Free Version)

-Using the local computer go to protonvpn.com and create a free account (if you use the VM then French will display on your browser, so use local computer desktop).
-Once you are logged into your account, copy the URL from the Proton VPN website (EXAMPLE 4A) and then paste the URL to the VM web browser.
+Using the local computer (not Remote Desktop) go to www.protonvpn.com and create a free account.
+DO NOT you use the VM unless you understand French because that is what will be displayed on your browser.
+After the logging into your account, copy the URL from Proton VPN's website (EXAMPLE 4A) and paste it into to the VM web browser.

 </p>